ohdar/bashscript/File_Sequence_tree.md

-# Install tree package in Ubuntu or Debian like OS to Make this vies of folders and files
+# Install tree package in Ubuntu or Debian like OS to Make this views of folders and files
 <pre><code> sudo apt install tree -y </code></pre>

  ## List of File names